ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 For more information on working with gateways, see [best practices](../how-to/gateway-best-practices.md) and [troubleshooting](../how-to/gateway-troubleshooting.md).

+## Implementing using the spec

+If you would like to read the technical specifications for the various gateway types, and learn more about how to implement a gateway, see the [IPFS HTTP Gateways specification](https://specs.ipfs.tech/http-gateways/) page for more information.

 ## Frequently asked questions (FAQs)

 ### What is the ipfs.io gateway?